Resources for Women of Color

 #BlackandSTEM, a community of #BLACKandSTEM students, professionals, and advocates.
 Created and maintained by Dr. Stephani Page, Community Engagement Manager of AWIS’ ARC Network.
 Includes lists of Black researchers by discipline.

-Hooded: A Black Girl’s Guide to the Ph.D. by Dr. Malika Grayson.
-(This book comes out in September 2020.)
+Hooded: A Black Girl’s Guide to the Ph.D., a book by Dr. Malika Grayson.

 #MacScientists is a platform and online community committed to changing the face of STEM and uplifting women of color through blog posts and more.